telerik/ajax-docs/general-information/adding-the-telerik-controls-to-your-project.md

 # Adding the Telerik Controls to Your Project

-Adding the Telerik UI for ASP.NET AJAX controls to your application or WebForm is straightforward and this article explores the requirements and	the most common ways to do that.
+Adding the Telerik® UI for ASP.NET Ajax controls to your application or WebForm is straightforward and this article explores the requirements and	the most common ways to do that.

 This article contains the following sections: